funkhaus/wp-shopify/README.md

 ## Collections

 The plugin imports Shopify Collections as a custom taxonomy called `wps_collection`.

-It automatically sets up Products with the correct Collection(s) when refreshing the store.
+Each Collection in Shopify becomes a term in the `wps_collection` taxonomy.

 TODO: Document `_wps_collection_image` metadata

 To set up custom collection templates, create `taxonomy-wps_collection.php` in your theme (see the [Template Hierarchy](https://developer.wordpress.org/files/2014/10/template-hierarchy.png)).

-* `data-collection-list` - Lists out all collections using the `collection-list` template.

 ## Advanced
 ### Updating Products